4.3 Implementing Change

 A new nurse working in a rural medical-surgical unit identifies that bedside handoff reports are not currently being used during shift reports.

-Step 2: Change: The nurse manager gains support from the Director of Nursing to implement organizational change and plans staff education about bedside report checklists and the manner in which they are performed.
+Step 2: Change: The nurse manager gains support from the director of nursing to implement organizational change and plans staff education about bedside report checklists and the manner in which they are performed.

 Step 3: Refreeze: The nurse manager adopts bedside handoff reports in a new unit policy and monitors staff for effectiveness.